sam-astro/Astro8-Computer/docs/Programming/Assembly/README.md

 ```

 {: .note .caps}
-This command itself does not occupy a memory location, and following code will collapse to take it's place.
+This command itself *does*  occupy a memory location.

 <br>